Robert Lehr

 Robert Lehr (20 August 1883 – 13 October 1956) was a German politician (DNVP, CDU).
 He served as Federal Minister of the Interior from 1950 to 1953 under chancellor Konrad Adenauer.

-Early life
+Early life and education

 Robert Lehr was born on 20 August 1883 in Celle as the third child of Oskar and Clara (Stück) Lehr.
 His childhood was shaped by his father's involvement in the military as well as his parents' Protestant Pietistic beliefs.